karenspriggs/algorithms-homework/BigONotation/README.md

 ### O(n^2)
 An algorithm with a complexity of O(n) has an exponential relationship between the size of the data set and the amount of resources needed to run it.

+Depending on what an algorithm does, it can have different best case and worse case big O notation complexity levels.